-I am running to raise awareness and funds for MapAction and Dogs Trust.
+I am running to raise awareness and funds for MapAction.
 You can read more about them on their website and in my brief post here.
-Please help support these amazing charities – please raise awareness, tweet, like and share, and if you feel able, please donate here.
+Please help support this amazing charity – please raise awareness, tweet, like and share, and if you feel able, please donate here.

 There are only 20 weeks until the marathon itself, and although this may seem a way off, it isn’t really once you break it done into training sections.
 I am not overly worried about the timescale, but I do wish I had maintained a better base over the last few months!
 This week I am setting out carefully and holding myself back a little… a marathon is not a sprint… and neither should the training be.